jrbeutler/rating-project/Documentation/Development.md

 # Rating Project Development Documentation

 ## Required Languages/Runtimes

 - Node.js (backend/frontend)
 - TypeScript (backend/frontend)
 - Yarn (frontend)

 ### Recommended (Required) IDE

 - Any IDE that can compile and run TypeScript.
 - Our Preference: Webstorm (frontend/backend)

 ### Software Needed to Clone and Run the Programs

 - Git
   - Used to clone repositories onto your system.
 - Postgres (v.
 13.1).
   - Ensure that Postgres is configured to the default settings during installation.
+- Cypress
+  - Used to run tests on the frontend.

 ## Replicating the Development Environment

 ### Replicating the Backend/Database

 - Run the command `git clone https://github.com/Eli017/rating-project-backend` to clone the repository.
 - Ensure that Postgres is currently running on your local machine.
 - Navigate into the recently cloned application where it is on your local machine via the terminal.